50 Rue de Malte,

 Previous Names: Cirque-Imperial, Theatre du Prince Imperial, Theatre du Chateau-d'Eau, Opera-Populaire, Theatre de la Republique, Alhambra-Maurice Chevalier

-In the late-1940’s/early-1950’s it was converted into a full-time cinema named Alhambra-Malte.
+In 1931 it was converted into a full-time cinema named Alhambra-Malte.
 This was closed in 1956 and it became a live theatre again named Alhambra-Maurice Chevalier.
 It was demolished in 1967.

-The building on the site today is a mix-use, with retail, offices, apartments and car parking.
+The building on the site today is a mix-use, with retail, a gymnasium, offices, apartments and car parking.

 Just login to your account and subscribe to this theater.